Elizabeth Granowska

-Elizabeth of Pilica (Elżbieta z Pilczy), often referred to by her tertio voto name Elizabeth Granowska (Elżbieta Granowska; 1370/1380 – 12 May 1420 in Kraków) was Queen of Poland and Grand Duchess of Lithuania (1417–1420) as the third wife of Władysław II Jagiełło (Jogaila), Grand Duke of Lithuania and King of Poland (reigning from 1386 to 1434).
+Elizabeth of Pilica (Elżbieta z Pilczy), often referred to by her tertio voto name Elizabeth Granowska (Elżbieta Granowska; 1370/1380 – 12 May 1420) was Queen of Poland and Grand Duchess of Lithuania (1417–1420) as the third wife of Władysław II Jagiełło (Jogaila), Grand Duke of Lithuania (1377–1434) and King of Poland (1386–1434).

 Early life and first marriages

 Elizabeth was the only child of Otton of Pilica, Voivode of Sandomierz, and Jadwiga of Melsztyn, daughter of Jan of Melsztyn and godmother of King Władysław II Jagiełło.
 Elizabeth's uncle Spytek of Melsztyn was an influential figure in Jagiełło's court.
 When her father died in 1384 or 1385, Elizabeth inherited his vast estates, which included Pilica and Łańcut.

 According to Jan Długosz, Elizabeth was kidnapped by Wiseł Czambor from Moravia.
 Possibly Czambor wanted to marry Elizabeth to obtain her riches.
 She was kidnapped again by Jan (Jeczik) of Jičina from Czambor's house.
 Czambor then traveled to Kraków where he was murdered by Jan, who later received a permission from Jogaila to marry Elizabeth.
 Authenticity of that account was doubtful as it is not corroborated by other sources and Długosz did not provide dates.
 However Elizabeth's mother wrote in 1390 a document in which she mentions Jenczik's death and thanks God for her daughter's safe return, proving that story about kidnappings and forced marriages was indeed true.

 Around 1397, Elizabeth married Wincenty Granowski, castellan of Nakło and a widower with at least three sons.
 The marriage provided a career boost to Granowski.
 He was sent on diplomatic missions to the Teutonic Knights and Wenceslaus IV of Bohemia.
 In 1409, he became starosta of Greater Poland and in 1410 commanded his own squad in the Battle of Grunwald.
 He died suddenly at the end of 1410.
 It is believed that he was poisoned.
-Elizabeth and Granowski had probably two sons and three daughters.
+Elizabeth probably had two sons and four daughters by Granowski.